 Diabetes UK Eastern is made up of a team of staff plus networks of volunteers, local and community groups.
 We work at a local and regional level to support people affected by diabetes across:

-In this region, which has a population of around 5 million people, more than 306,000 people have been diagnosed with diabetes and there are many other people unaware they are living with Type 2 diabetes.
+In this region, which has a population of around 5 million people, nearly 330,000 people have been diagnosed with diabetes and there are many other people unaware they are living with Type 2 diabetes.
 We work closely with key decision makers in the Eastern region to ensure diabetes is at the top of the local health agenda.
-These includes the19 Clinical Commissioning Groups (CCG), NHS & Public Health England for the Eastern Region, and hundreds of Healthcare Professionals (HCPs).
+These includes the 19 Clinical Commissioning Groups (CCG), NHS & Public Health England for the Eastern Region, and hundreds of healthcare professionals (HCPs).

 - Campaign for improvements in healthcare for people with diabetes.